evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ---
 title: Fisker Ocean Extreme
 linktitle: Ocean Extreme
-description: Fisker Ocean Extreme is an all-electric crossover with a WLTP range of up to 707 km (439 miles).
-EVKX.net have all the details.
+description: "Fisker Ocean Extreme is an all-electric crossover with a WLTP range of up to 707 km (439 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---